 Scripture also records Jesus as saying “whatever you ask in my name […] I will do it.”
 (Jn 14:13-14, 16:23, 16:26).
 It seems that on this basis Christians intone “in Jesus’s name” as if it were some magical incantation by which to compel an outcome.
 Tragically, though, it betrays a lack of confidence.
 Yes, saying “in Jesus’s name…” is a starting point in the exercise of faith, but it is not a rubric or formula for works of faith.
 Several passages speak of the significance of operating under or through a “name.”
-Mark 9:41 speak of giving a cup of water to drink “in my name.”
+Mark 9:41 speaks of giving a cup of water to drink “in my name.”
 Matthew 18:5 speaks of receiving a child “in my name.”
 These are not acts of faith but rather acts of character, which is to say, acts performed as a representative of Christ and bearer of his “name.”
 2 Chronicles 7:14 speaks of “my people who are called by my name.”
-Isaiah 43:1 says, “I have redeemed you I have called you by name, you are mine.”
+Isaiah 43:1 says, “I have redeemed you; I have called you by name, you are mine.”
 This verse might as well say, ‘I call you by my name.’
 So what name is it that followers of Jesus the Christ carry?
 We carry the name Christians—little Christs—and as believers “in him we live and move and have our being.”
 (Acts 17:28).
 And just as “Christ” (Greek) and “Messiah” (Aramaic) mean “Anointed One,” so too as Christians, we are “anointed ones.”
-As discussed in faith “like a mustard seed”, mountain-moving, water-walking, dead-raising faith does not just manifest with a believer, but grows within the desirous believer from miniscule to massive, “like a mustard seed” (Mt 17:20) which is “the smallest of all seeds, but [grows] larger than all the garden plants and becomes a tree.”
+As discussed in faith like a mustard seed, mountain-moving, water-walking, dead-raising faith does not just manifest within a believer, but grows within the desirous believer from miniscule to massive, “like a mustard seed” (Mt 17:20) which is “the smallest of all seeds, but [grows] larger than all the garden plants and becomes a tree.”
 (Mt 13:32).
 Even Jesus did not start with major miracles but rather water-to-wine and unclean-to-clean—miracles that visibly affirmed his faith.
 Jesus progressed to paralytics, blind, deaf—miracles whose confirmation was more elusive.
-From there Jesus advanced to remote miracles like the Canaanite/Syrophoenician’s daughter and the centurion’s servant—miracles whose confirmation was impossible.
+From there Jesus advanced to remote miracles like the Canaanite/Syrophoenician’s daughter and the centurion’s servant—miracles whose immediate confirmation was impossible.
 And finally, there was raising the long-dead Lazarus—a miracle which was simply unimaginable!
 In all this, Jesus grew his faith, precept upon precept.
 (Is 28:10).
 Jesus never prayed ‘in YHWH’s name be healed.’
 Jesus never prayed in his own name either.
-Jesus spoke directly and confidently: “talitha cumi” (Mk 5:41), “go, and show yourself” (Lk 17:14), “rise, take up your mat” (Mk 2:11, Lk 5:24, Jn 5:11 Mt 9:6), “go” (Mt 8:32), “be still” (Mk 4:39 Mt 8:26, Lk 8:24), “come forth” (Jn 11:43).
+Jesus spoke directly and confidently: “talitha cumi” (Mk 5:41), “go, and show yourself” (Lk 17:14), “rise, take up your mat” (Mk 2:11, Lk 5:24, Jn 5:11; Mt 9:6), “go” (Mt 8:32), “be still” (Mk 4:39; Mt 8:26, Lk 8:24), “come forth” (Jn 11:43).
 Jesus did not utter long prayers—in fact, he taught against such (Mt 23:1, Mk 12:40).
 Jesus didn’t quote scripture to psych himself up with declarations of authority.
-Jesus did not presumptuously “put God in remembrance of his word” (as if any mortal should dare instruct God!).
+Jesus did not presumptuously “put God in remembrance of his word” (as if any mortal should dare to instruct God!).
 No, Jesus studied scripture in private, internalized it, an understood the power which indwelt him.

-Because we “take” his name, everything that Christians do, we do do in the Christ’s personhood whether charity, evangelism, service, etc. In fact, we are to love all as Jesus loved (Jn 15:12) and the world will know that we follow the Christ by our love (Jn 13:35).
+Because we “take” his name, everything that Christians do, we do in the Christ’s personhood whether charity, evangelism, service, etc. In fact, we are to love all as Jesus loved (Jn 15:12) and the world will know that we follow the Christ by our love (Jn 13:35).